Dankirk/minecraft-irc-bot/README.md

 Old script (most likely not working anymore) to scan various griefer forums for nicknames to blacklist.
 Blacklisted names are matched to joining player names on Minecraft server / IRC channel and reported if a match is found.

+Supposedly you can still try running it after configuring ```MA.ini``` for the settings:

+    /load -rs ICHG.mrc
+    /icanhasgrief